Noisy Central Heating Pump Causes & How To Fix it

 Now that we’ve identified the specific noises your central heating pump can make and what they mean, let’s explore what causes a noisy central heating pump in the first place.

-It is normal for your water to pick up some rust, sludge and any other debris as it circulates around your central heating system.
+It is normal for your water to pick up some rust, central heating sludge, and any other debris as it circulates your central heating system.

 If not, it’s worth locating the flow setting switch and reducing the flow rate as by doing so you will not only minimise the noise but also reduce your electricity consumption, which adds longevity to the lifespan of your pump.